Jayx239/PiDash/README.md

         2. Click 'Revoke My Privilege' button

 Notes:
+* This application depends on MySQL 5.x authentication support.
+If you upgrade to MySQL > 5.x, you will need to enable legacy authentication support.

 * Applications are run from the base directory (PiDash/node/), so any application references to local directories will start from this directory.
 For example, log files printed to ./logs/ will print to the /PiDash/node/logs.